MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

     }
 ```

-Since the camera controller only controls the view of the game, not any objects in the world space, we can define the CameraController object as a field of the GameView class.
+Since the camera controller only controls the view of the game, not any objects in the world space, we can define the CamController object as a field of the GameView class.
 We add a getter for this object so that we can
 define both the camera controller and the player controller as input processors in `GameScreen.show()`:

 ```java